Cycle Into Shape

-Spring is all about a fresh start!
-It's the ideal time to throw out the old and make way for the new.
-Whether that means doing a spring cleaning or changing up your routine, there is just something about spring that makes us excited for the days ahead.
-Transitioning out of those cold winter days might make you feel like you are ready to go full throttle on your fitness routine.
+Is it time for a fresh start?
+Perhaps it's time to throw out the old and make way for the new.
+Whether that means doing a thorough cleaning or changing up your routine, there is just something about the fall that makes us excited for the days ahead.
+Thanksgiving and Christmas are on their way and it's the time of year when families come together.
 Take a few minutes to examine what exactly you want to accomplish and how you can achieve those results.

 Focus on your goals

 Why do you want to get into shape?
 Is it to lose weight or to feel better about yourself?
 Maybe it is

 a combination of both.
 Perhaps you are looking forward to having more energy or training for a 5K.
 No matter your reason, you will need to identify it so that it can be used as motivation when you want to throw in the towel.
 If you remember why you started in the first place, it can help you get through your next workout or say no to those free donuts in the breakroom.

 This is true no matter what the season, but water is about to become your best friend if you are looking to get into shape.
 It nourishes the skin, refuels the body, helps heal injuries, aids with digestion, etc. You get the idea.
 Carry a water bottle with you wherever you go.
 You can even buy bottles that indicate how much you should be drinking by a certain time of the day.

 It can get confusing out there with all the mixed diet advice.
 Eat carbs, don’t eat carbs.
 More meat, no meat.
 Plant-based protein vs. organic grass-fed protein.
 What most nutritionists can agree on is to focus on eating whole foods like fruits, veggies, whole grains, and organic proteins.
 Check out some of our recipes to get inspiration on what you could be making.